22 for 22: Inside the US cross country ski team’s fall training camp

 As the program has matured, specifically on the women’s team, breaking through has become more difficult.
 Heading into the Ruka, Finland World Cup opener at the end of November, Nordic nerds have reason for optimism for the candy cane spandex bunch.
 2018 Olympic gold medalist Jessie Diggins enters as the defending overall World Cup champion, a first for a female athlete in the stars and stripes.

 The conversation reminds me of my time in Maine.
-I was a first year coach at a tiny University so far north, it seemed (and maybe technically was) closer to the Arctic circle than to Colorado.
+I was a first year coach at a tiny University so far north, it seemed — and maybe technically was — closer to the Arctic circle than to Colorado.
 I attended a coaching conference in New Hampshire my first month on the job.
-Nervous to small-talk with the legendary coaches and athletes in attendance, I sat down for dinner, by accident, next to Matt.
-He probably was supposed to be yakking it up with long-time club leaders and donors, but instead he listened to my diatribe about journeying from music teacher to ski coach as if he had been reunited with a long lost childhood friend.
+Nervous to small-talk with the legendary coaches and athletes in attendance, I sat down for dinner, by accident, next to Whitcomb.
+He probably was supposed to be yakking it up with longtime club leaders and donors, but instead he listened to my diatribe about journeying from music teacher to ski coach as if he had been reunited with a long lost childhood friend.

 “I want you guys to do one thing, every day, to get you out of your comfort zone,” Ogden remembered the coach preaching.
 Afterwards, the boys were amped.